ltonetwork/all-inline/README.md

 The function takes a DOM `Document` or `Element` as first argument.
 If an element is passed, only the children are modified.

+In the callback, the `type` argument can be either `"text"` or `"data-uri"`.
+Throw an error if the file is binary and text is required.